PdxCodeGuild/Class_Runtime_Terrors/Students/Ted/Mars/README.md

 # This is Mars, Project Rover.
 # My 'Capstone' final project for PDX Codeguild codeing boot camp.

+It is a simulation of walking on Mars as seen through the visor of a helmet

 ### By Ted Ooghe

 ## Set/Installation Requirements